-There are lots of good reasons to close a credit card: you have too many credit cards, your card issuer raised your interest rate or added an annual fee, or simply because you don't want that credit card anymore.
+There are lots of good reasons to close a credit card: you have too many credit cards, your card issuer raised your interest rate or added an annual fee, or because you don't want that credit card anymore.
 Leaving credit cards open is often the best for your credit, but if you've settled on closing your credit card, here's the right way to do it.

 You can close a credit card even if you still have a balance, but your credit score may suffer because your credit utilization will appear higher.
 Credit utilization considers the ratio of your credit limits to credit card balances and is part of the second biggest factor that goes into your credit score.

 When you close your credit card with a balance, you'll still have to make regular monthly payments (at least the minimum) until you've paid off the balance.
-If you can, pay off the balance on the credit card before you close it.
-This will lessen the impact to your credit score and give you one less credit card payment to worry about.
+If possible, be sure to pay off the balance on the credit card before you close it since it will lessen the impact on your credit score.

 Your credit card issuer will usually close your credit card even if you don't follow up with a letter.
-Sending a letter does give you proof that you made the request to have your account closed if it ever comes into question in the future.
+Sending a letter gives you proof that you requested to have your account closed if it ever comes into question in the future.